jacobsfletch/rhtml-docs/overview.md

 - Generates accurate, true-to-browser renderings using Headless Chrome
 - Render as PNG or JPG, or optionally inject into a multi-page PDF
 - Control width, height, quality, padding, etc
-- Screenshot raw HTML and CSS, one-off or in bulk using a template
+- Screenshot HTML and CSS, one-off or in bulk using a template
 - Screenshot entire webpages by URL, or optionally pass a DOM selector to capture only part

 ### API Key